 Council had an overwhelming response from vulnerable residents who were supported with essential services during the lockdown period from March to May 2020.
 Over 150 postcards, letters, cards and phone calls have poured in, thanking Council for the efforts taken to ensure that our most vulnerable residents felt cared for during the height of the pandemic.
-An important innovation from our Community Wellbeing and Alwyndor Teams was the development and delivery of 8,000 activity packs during this period.
+An important innovation from Council was our activity packs, 5,500 of which were delivered during this period.
 Each pack contained a variety of activities including quizzes, puzzles, brain training, physical exercise, historical facts, armchair travel and arts and crafts.
 Our residents said: